 Each article should be thoroughly covered on its own.

 Adopting this strategy will help you establish yourself as an authoritative figure with extensive knowledge of the topic.
-Furthermore, since the pages are all about the same thing, you can do internal linking between them.
-Users will most certainly navigate from page to page through internal links to fully comprehend the pillar content.
+Furthermore, since the pages are all about the same thing, you can link them internally.
+Users will navigate from page to page through internal links to fully comprehend the pillar content.
 This effectively raises your total number of pages per session, thus raising your SERP ranking.”

 10. Choose the relevant keywords

 There are numerous technical, formatting, and User interface optimization measures that can be taken to increase the number of pages per session and minimize bounce rate.
-However, the relevancy (or irrelevancy) of the content you serve visitors is at the heart of low page per session rates and bounce rate.
+However, the relevancy (or irrelevancy) of the content you serve visitors is at the heart of low page per session and bounce rates.

 11. Make use of SEO auditing tools.

-Using plugins like Yoast or Rank Math for WordPress can help you check off some of the fundamental item that most makes content successful.
+Using plugins like Yoast or Rank Math for WordPress can help you check off some of the actual items that most make content successful.

-If the content has too much of the same word, it can come across as spammy, etc. The idea is to not just base your content by checking all the boxes off, but use it to measure and track your content performance.
+If the content has too much of the same word, it can be spammy, etc. The idea is to not just base your content by checking all the boxes off but use it to measure and track your content performance.

 12. Make use of the Skyscraper Method

-Including links to other similar content on your web inside the body of your posts is a great strategy for increasing average pages per session.
+Including links to similar content on your web inside the body of your posts is a great strategy for increasing average pages per session.
 This can appear as Skyscraper content that links to different sections of your web, or it can link to other blog articles within the same box of content.
-Many visitors could use these links to get more information on various topics of interest to them.
+Many visitors could use these links to get more information on various topics of interest.

 13. Include several articles on the same topic.

-Adding the inline related articles section or an anchor text, to help your readers is one powerful way we have effectively increased the average pages per session.
+Adding the inline related articles section or an anchor text to help your readers is one powerful way we have effectively increased the average pages per session.
 This will take the reader straight to the next related article.
-Or if they did ended up in your article and it’s not what they were looking for, you can refer to other others that might help them.
+Or if they did end up in your article and it’s not what they were looking for, you can refer to other others that might help them.